 Relative to the Los Angeles County Shelter Crisis Declaration, Public Works, in association with the Board of Supervisors and Chief Executive Office, is also embarking on fast tracking projects to create new homeless shelters and safe parking sites throughout the County.
 Projects completed include the South Hope Street Interim Housing Project that, in association between the County and City, provides 100 new beds, 2 interim housing projects in South Los Angeles that provides 20 recreational vehicles trailers that can house up to 80 residents, the San Pedro Interim Housing Project that provides 40 new beds, and the Los Padrinos Interim Housing Project that provides 20 beds for transitional-aged youth women.
-In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing Project was completed in six months and began operations in April 2021, providing housing for 232 residents on a four-acre site; each bedroom unit has its own private bathroom and kitchenette.
+In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing Project was completed in six months and began operations in April 2021, providing housing for 232 residents on a four-acre site; with each bedroom unit having its own private bathroom and kitchenette.
 At Rancho Los Amigos National Rehabilitation Center, Buildings 601 & 602 are being repurposed to provide up to 80 beds for interim housing.
 Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and recreational vehicles.
 Public Works supported the Chief Executive Office with the assessment and purchase of 10 hotels/motels using American Rescue Plan Act funds to house people experiencing homelessness as part of Project Homekey 1.0.
 This project has provided 717 new transitional beds.
-The County is partnering with local non-profit organizations to convert these properties into 621 units of permanent supportive housing, and Public Works is providing oversight of the design efforts currently underway.
+The County is partnering with local nonprofit organizations to convert 8 of these properties into 597 units of permanent supportive housing with Public Works providing oversight of the design efforts currently underway.
 Public Works is also supporting the Homeless Initiative with oversight of Project Homekey 2.0.
-These are California Department of Housing and
+These are California Department of Housing and Community Development funded development projects where the County has partnered with corporations to acquire and convert motels or similar properties into interim housing and permanent supportive housing.
+Once completed, they will provide 415 interim housing units and 297 permanent supporting housing units.